-If you work in an investment banking division (IBD), or pretty much any other sector of financial services, you are likely spend a healthy part of your day dealing with career-related stress.
+If you work in financial services, you’ve likely spent many a night kept up over the stresses of the job.
 The working hours, the responsibilities, the external pressures to deliver consistent compelling results – they all add up.
 But who has it worse?

-1. Most stressful job in finance: Investment Banker (M&A or capital markets professional)
+1. Investment Banker (M&A or capital markets professional)

-The Epicurean Dealmaker, the anonymous M&A banker behind the eponymous blog and Twitter account says M&A careers remain stressful throughout, but that the nature of the stress changes.
+One MD says M&A careers remain stressful throughout, but that the nature of the stress changes.
 “Juniors are crushed by work out of their control.
 Seniors are whipsawed by clients’ unreasonable demands,” he says.
-“Juniors have no responsibility for revenues, though, whereas MDs [managing directors] do.
+“Juniors have no responsibility for revenues, though, whereas MDs do.
 That is huge, constant pressure.
 MDs have (lots) more money and somewhat more life control, but much high burnout rate and obligations.
 Juniors rarely fired; MDs are fired all the time.”

 And if you decide not to become an MD to escape this pressure?
-“If you don’t get promoted to MD eventually, you’re fired,” says TED.
+“If you don’t get promoted to MD eventually, you’re fired,” he says.
 “You can’t stay a hardworking irresponsible junior forever.”

 Traders may not work quite the crazy hours of investment bankers, but they have a sharper, more acute level of stress.
 “Trader stress is in real time and can happen instantaneously,” said Sal Khan, managing director at New York City recruitment firm Dynamics Associates.

-Speaking to us last week, trading coach Steven Goldstein described the insidious nature of stress in trading jobs: “When you work in trading, there’s so much that’s outside your control and that can be hard to deal with.
-You’re sitting there every day and sometimes the markets are in your favour and sometimes they aren’t.
+Trading coach Steven Goldstein described the insidious nature of stress in trading jobs: “When you work in trading, there’s so much that’s outside your control and that can be hard to deal with.
+You’re sitting there every day and sometimes the markets are in your favor and sometimes they aren’t.
 People start to question whether they really want that.”

 Sitting in a non-revenue generating seats, risk and compliance staffers are often viewed as the enemy by colleagues who are desperate to get a transaction approved, said Cohen.
 Market risk and credit risk management roles are particularly stressful, said Khan.